Engadine, New South Wales: Community

 The Engadine community revolves around the town centre which comprises boutique shops, banks, restaurants, cafes, and three of the major supermarkets.
 At the heart of the township is the Engadine Community Centre which is a public meeting space and houses Essential Community Solutions (ECS).
 ECS is a not for profit, non-government community-based organization.
 Established in the 1970s ECS works to enhance community capacity through the provision of programs and services for the aged, youth, children, families, individuals, people with a disability, their carers and the community as a whole.

 Engadine District Youth Services (EDYS) provides free community assistance to the local youth, providing a safe, non-judgmental space where Young People can relax with friends, get involved in fun activities and also explore challenges or decisions they may be facing with the support of qualified Youth Workers.
 Most of the local churches also run community playtime groups for parents with pre-schoolers and also run community youth groups.

 Annual free community events include the Rotary Club of Engadine's 'Carols for the People' (Cooper St Park) around Christmas each year since 2007; McAlister Community Fete run by the Lions Club with rides and stalls run at Cooper St Park annually since 1988; and 'Q Club' – a free daily kids program for primary aged kids in the community, running in the second week of the winter holidays at the Baptist Church every year since 1995.

-Parks and recreation

-Public facilities include public parks, a skate park and gardens.